 There are several different types of angiotensin receptor blockers.
 They work in similar ways but some are broken down inside the body in different ways.
 Which type of ARB you’ll be prescribed will depend on your condition, the severity of your symptoms and other factors such as your age.

-There are steps you can take towards a healthier lifestyle which will positively impact your blood pressure.
+There are steps you can take towards a healthier lifestyle that will positively impact your blood pressure.
 These include eating a healthy, low salt and low fat diet, maintaining a healthy weight, cutting back on caffeine and alcohol and exercising regularly.

 Candesartan treats high blood pressure and heart failure but there is no evidence to suggest it can be helpful in treating a mental health condition like anxiety.
 If you’re worried you have anxiety, speak to your doctor who can suggest management strategies, including medication.

-If you stop taking Candesartan then your blood pressure might rise again.
+If you stop taking candesartan then your blood pressure might rise again.
 Always take it as prescribed by your doctor, even if you feel better.

-Yes, Candesartan is designed for long term use and is more effective when taken over a long period of time.
+Yes, candesartan is designed for long term use and is more effective when taken over a long period of time.

-It is likely that you will need to take Candesartan long term in order to regulate your blood pressure.
+It is likely that you will need to take candesartan long term in order to regulate your blood pressure.
 This ensures that your blood pressure stays at a reasonable level and protects you from suffering a heart attack or stroke.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers